THE first time I met Katy Cropper and her champion Border Collie Trim, we were screen-testing both for a program about Katy’s dog training techniques.

 Mind you, even though I say “that’ll do” and “bide there” to my dogs, I’ve never unleashed them on a flock of sheep in a field the size of ten football ovals.
 Katy Cropper has, and despite what you think about her, she knows how to train sheepdogs to bring in the sheep.

-One Woman and her Dog was released by United News & Media in 1997 but is currently unavailable to buy.
+One Woman and her Dog was released by United News & Media but is currently unavailable to buy.
 It is occasionally available on eBay and kept in the collection of Australia’s National Library.

 © Michael Burge, all rights reserved.